-In summary, the main contributions of this paper is a new method to harness morphological regularities present in high dimensional word embeddings.
+ness morphological regularities present in high dimensional word embeddings and learn its representation in the form of a matrix.
 Using this method, we present state of the art results on MSR word analogy dataset.

 This paper is structured as follows.
 We first discuss the corpus used for training the transformation operators in section 2.
 In section 3, we discuss how these transformation operators are trained.
 Later in sections 4, we analyze and discuss the results of our experiments.
 We finish this paper with future scope of our work in section 5.